Employee Assistance Criteria

 - An employee’s car and only means of transportation breaks down.

 - An employee’s car is damaged in an accident, accident without injuries.
+Please make sure you have necessary and adequate insurance coverage.

 - An employee cannot meet financial obligations due to a recent divorce and legal expenses.
 Please note you can purchase legal insurance.